 According to State statute, employer contributions are actuarially determined each year.
 For the year ended June 30, 2024, employer and employee contributions for members above the poverty line were 33.25% and 10.0%, respectively.
 The employer and employee contribution rates for those members below the poverty line were 35.25% and 8.0%, respectively.
 For the year ended June 30, 2023, employer and employee contributions for members above the poverty line were 33.25% and 10.0%, respectively.
-The employee contribution rates for those members above the poverty line were 33.25% and 10.0%, respectively.
-The employee contribution rates for those members below the poverty line were 33.25% and 10.0%, respectively.
-The employee contribution rates for those members below the poverty line were 35.25% and 8.0%, respectively.
+The employer and employee contribution rates for those members below the poverty line were 35.25% and 8.0%, respectively.